 Our management team will have broad discretion as to the use of the net proceeds from this offering, and we could use such proceeds for purposes other than those contemplated at the time of commencement of this offering.
-For example, if the net proceeds from this offering are not sufficient to complete the Bighorn Acquisition and Spanish Scooper Acquisition, no assurance can be given that either the Bighorn Acquisition or the full Spanish Scooper Acquisition will occur, or if either acquisition occurs, that the respective terms of such acquisition will not be materially different from those described in this prospectus.
 Accordingly, you will be relying on the judgment of our management team with regard to the use of those net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 It is possible that, pending their use, we may invest those net proceeds in a way that does not yield a favorable, or any, return for us.
 The failure of our management team to use such funds effectively could have a material adverse effect on our business, financial condition, operating results and cash flows.